Joshua Peckins has taught for over a decade in Vienna and Boston, and is on the faculty of the New England Conservatory Prep School.

 Other Institutional Associations

-Mr. Peckins has taught at many of the most prestigious institutions for music education in Greater Boston, including Walnut Hill School for the Arts, NEC, From the Top, the Rivers School, the Winsor School, the New School of Music, NMYO, and the Concord Conservatory.
+Mr. Peckins has taught at many of the most prestigious institutions for music education in Greater Boston, including Walnut Hill School for the Arts, New England Conservatory, From the Top, the Rivers School, the Winsor School, the New School of Music, NMYO, and the Concord Conservatory.
 This background allows Mr. Peckins to guide his students through the maze of opportunities available to students in the Boston area.

 Mr. Peckins’ students participate in top orchestra and chamber music programs at NEC, the Boston Philharmonic Youth Orchestra, Rivers, Northeast Massachusetts Youth Orchestras, BYSO, and Districts, and have performed on From the Top.